risk-first/website/menagerie/Complexity-Risk.md

 In this graph, I've removed 6 of the edges.
 Now, we're in a situation where if any single edge is removed, the graph becomes _unconnected_.
 That is, it's broken into distinct chunks.
 So, it's _1-connected_.

 The second graph is clearly simpler than the first.
-And, we can show this by looking at the **Kolgomorov Complexity** in our little language:
+And, we can show this by looking at the **Kolmogorov Complexity** in our little language:

 ```javascript
 a: d,g